 All of the above restricted stock grants were granted pursuant to the 2002 Plan.
-The number of shares granted was determined using the closing market price of \$26.08 on November 18, 2010.
-With respect to Mr. Simon, all of the shares granted are performance-based and will vest on November 18, 2012, provided the Company achieves the performance measures which were approved by the Compensation Committee.
+The number of shares granted was determined using the closing market price of \$35.34 on November 18, 2011.
+Half of the shares are time-based and will vest on November 18, 2013 and half of the shares are performance-based and will vest on November 18, 2013, provided the Company achieves the performance measures which were approved by the Compensation Committee.
 If the Company does not achieve the performance measures, the performance-based shares will not vest.
-With respect to Messrs.
-Lamel, Carroll and Speiller and Ms. Faltischek, half of the shares are time-based and will vest on November 18, 2012 and half of the shares are performance-based and will vest on November 18, 2012, provided the Company achieves the performance measures which were approved by the Compensation Committee.
-If the Company does not achieve the Company achieves the performance measures which were approved by the Compensation Committee.
-If the Company does not achieve the performance-based shares will not vest.
-The performance measures, the achievement of which determine the vesting of the restricted shares, are based on the revenue and EBITDA goals set in connection with the 2011-2012 LTIP.
+The performance measures, the achievement of which determine the vesting of the restricted shares, are based on the revenue and EBITDA goals set in connection with the 2012-2013 LTIP.